training4developers/ng2-widgets-app/README.md

 $ npm i && npm start
 ```

 It could take a few minutes for this command to complete.
+If you have connection issues due to a proxy server, please edit the **.npmrc** and **.typingsrc** files per the instructions in those files.

 Step 5.
 Open a web browser, and navigate to [http://localhost:3000](http://localhost:3000).
 The Angular 2 web application should load and be usable.